DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 which becomes obvious upon comparison of runnning software with some images in English documents.

 ## Basic general setup and usage

+To use anything, you have to first `git clone` this repository.

 Potential users may either run the script `build_all.sh` to build release builds of everything, that being modified KernelShark from KS_fork, plugins Stacklook and Naps for both modified and